In The Beginning....

 In 1997 we were allowed another 40 channels on the old 'mid block' wavelength but on FM.
 This now gave the legal CB operator 80 channels to chose

 from.
 The equipment had to be type specified still of course and these radios were emblazoned with the logo PR27/97.
-AM and SSB was still not allowed.
+AM and SSB were still not

 In January 1999 we had the 934MHz band taken off us and using the equipment from that date was deemed illegal.